buildpacks/spec/buildpack.md

 The buildpack SHOULD use the contents of a given pre-existing `<launch>/<layer>.toml` file to decide:

-1. Whether to create a `<launch>/<layer>` directory that will replace a remote layer during the export step.
+1. Whether to create a `<launch>/<layer>` directory that will replace a remote layer during the export phase.
-2. Whether to remove the `<launch>/<layer>.toml` file to delete a remote layer during the export step.
+2. Whether to remove the `<launch>/<layer>.toml` file to delete a remote layer during the export phase.
 3. Whether to modify the `<launch>/<layer>.toml` file for the next build.

 To make this decision, the buildpack should consider: